Mahmood Hussain Law Firm > Dubai, United Arab Emirates > Firm Profile

 Construction and engineering: Over the last few years, the UAE engineering and construction industry has been a key economic driver as the country is always seeking to improve its infrastructure.

-Mahmood Hussain Advocates and Legal Consultancy (MHLF) offers the construction and engineering sector clients comprehensive services for their dispute resolution and procurement issues.
+Mahmood Hussain Advocates and Legal Consultancy LLC (MHLF) offers the construction and engineering sector clients comprehensive services for their dispute resolution and procurement issues.

 Our understanding of the law in this jurisdiction puts us at the forefront of meeting their needs and interests.
 Due to the sector’s diversity, our multilingual experienced lawyers have helped us meet their expectations.